A388 road

 The A388 is an A road in south west England which runs south from Landcross south of Bideford in Devon through Holsworthy, Launceston, Callington to Saltash in Cornwall.

+Route

 The A388 begins at a junction with the A386 and in Holsworthy has junctions with the A3072.
-In Launceston it has junctions with the A30 and near Lawhitton a junction with the A384.
-In Callington it has junctions with the A390 and ends at Saltash when it meets the A38.
+In Launceston, it has junctions with the A30 and near Lawhitton a junction with the A384.
+In Callington, it has junctions with the A390 and ends at Saltash when it meets the A38.